slidevjs/slidev/docs/guide/hosting.md

 ### Docker

-To deploy your slides in a Docker container:
+To build and deploy your slides in a Docker container:

 - Create a `.dockerignore` file in your project root with the following content.